-- (1) A Reporting Entity must have a corporate governance framework which is adequate to promote prudent and sound management of the Reporting Entity in the long-term interest of the Reporting Entity and its shareholders. - (2) For the purposes of the requirement in section 82(1), the AFSA may, by Rules, prescribe:

-- (a) corporate governance principles and standards that apply to a Reporting Entity, including any requirements applicable to its board of directors and individual members, controllers, employees or any other Person as appropriate; - (b) requirements relating to fair treatment of shareholders; and - (c) provisions to address conflicts of interests. - (3) The AFSA may, by Rules, prescribe any circumstances in which such requirements do not apply to certain Reporting Entities.
+- (1) A Reporting Entity must have a corporate governance framework which is adequate to promote prudent and sound management of the Reporting Entity in the long-term interest of the Reporting Entity and its shareholders. - (2) For the purposes of the requirement in section 82(1), the AFSA may, by Rules, prescribe: - (a) corporate governance principles and standards that apply to a Reporting Entity, including any requirements applicable to its board of directors and individual members, controllers, employees or any other Person as appropriate; - (b) requirements relating to fair treatment of shareholders; and - (c) provisions to address conflicts of interests. - (3) The requirements in section 82 do not apply to Listed Funds or Fund Managers of Listed Funds.
+The AFSA may, by Rules, prescribe any circumstances in which such requirements do not apply to certain other Reporting Entities.